 An Introduction to Western Sidereal Astrology

 Western sidereal astrology is based on the Babylonian sidereal zodiac, the original zodiac.
 In this easy to read book, Kenneth Bowser shows the western astrologer how to use the sidereal zodiac for accurate astrological interpretations.
 Both professional astrologers and students will appreciate the clear and helpful delineation of the planets, signs, houses and aspects as they appear in the sidereal chart.
-Ken also offers an in-depth look at the forty-five planet combinations—a valuable resource for all astrologers.
+The third edition offers an expanded look at the forty-five planet combinations—a valuable resource for both sidereal and tropical astrologers.
 Each combination is illustrated with examples that serve as a guide for interpretation.
 Also included are three appendices: historical information, the origins of the exaltations and an in-depth look at the tropical-sidereal debate.
+252 pages.